TeachBooks/Manual/book/installation-and-setup/tools.md

 The TU Delft GitLab requires SSO login for editing the book.
 Although this is useful for TU Delft employees, it limits the collaboration with people outside of TU Delft.

+### Book size limits
+In GitLab, an artifact (the book export) can have a maximum size of 150 MB.
+In GitHub, the total GitHub pages may not exceed 1 GB (including all branches)

 ### Integration with GitHub Desktop
 GitHub has a nice integration with the [GitHub Desktop application](git-setup_local.md).
 For GitLab it works as well, but has less functionality.